-Pregnancy can aggravate varicose veins that are already there but it doesn’t actually cause them.
-Varicose veins are not always visible to the eye, and often when you get pregnant, the growing uterus and baby place extra stress on the veins in the pelvic area, and then down into the thighs and lower legs.
+Pregnancy can aggravate varicose veins that are already there but it doesn’t cause them.
+Varicose veins are not always visible, and often when you get pregnant, the growing uterus and baby place extra stress on the veins in the pelvic area, and then down into the thighs and lower legs.
 This pressure can exacerbate existing varicose veins, make them more visible and worsen their symptoms.
-After pregnancy a lot of these varicose veins will become smaller due to hormonal changes but in some cases, treatment may still be needed.
+After pregnancy, a lot of these varicose veins will become smaller due to hormonal changes but in some cases, treatment may still be needed.

 While massage can reduce discomfort and swelling from varicose veins, it will not cure them or make their symptoms disappear completely.

 Myth 3: A Family History of Varicose Veins Means You Will Have Them Too

 Whilst a family history of varicose veins means you’re more likely to develop them, many other factors also affect your risk.
 Studies have shown that if your mother has them, the risk of you developing them is 40% whilst if your father has them the risk is 30%.
 Unfortunately you can still develop them even if you have no family history.
 Using the oral contraceptive pill, prolonged standing and work, and previous trauma to your leg is like to predispose to developing these veins.